seznam/QApe/README.md

 	// and will retry up to this number of actions before giving up.
 	numberOfAllowedActionsToReproduceErrorFromPreviousRun: 20,
 	// Disables random scenarios,
-	// only user defined scenarios will be executed
+	// only defined scenarios will be executed
 	randomScenariosDisabled: false,
-	// When user defined scenario recieves an error,
+	// When defined scenario recieves an error,
 	// it will try to minify the steps to reproduce this error.
 	minifyUserDefinedScenarios: true,
 	// Disables chromium headless mode and will display browser GUI.